Some of Mark’s Unusual and Vintage Music Instruments

 He learned the bodhran–an Irish frame drum–in Country Sligo in 1975.
 He soon added the bones as well, which he plays in the one-handed Irish style.
 As Mark likes to point out, this leaves the other hand free to hoist a pint.

 Guitar has remained a mainstay.
 In addition to Hawaiian slack key guitar, Mark plays a number of guitar styles.
 His first love was the country blues of Mississippi John Hurt, Blind Lemon Jefferson and Etta James.
 He’s also well known for his dead-on old time fiddle backup.
-Changing horses, Mark also plays big band swing on a big old blond Gibson archtop.
+Changing horses, Mark also plays big band swing on an old archtop of dubious parentage.

 Strapping on an electric, he’s played everything from Western Swing to Zydeco, Ghanian Highlife, country and jazz.
 Rumor has it that a Reggae record he played on charted in Germany a few years back.

 Given his love of both Hawaiian music and Western Swing, it is only natural that Mark would take up the lap steel.
-He plays Fender and Rickenbacher electric steels and a sweet Wessenborn style made by Celtic Cross of British Columbia.
+He plays a Fender Deluxe 8 these days, though he has owned several others over the years.
 You can here the results on two of his CDs: “Funtime Uke-A-Rama” and “Juke’n the Uke.”

 Mark bought his first mandolin while on tour in 1979.
-He’s added to the collection over the years; his current arsenal includes a rasty Pre-War no-name Regal resonator; a 1925 Gibson MB1 “trapdoor” mandolin banjo, and a pristine Gibson A1 from 1918.
+He’s added to the collection over the years; his current arsenal includes a rasty Pre-War no-name Regal resonator; a 1925 Gibson MB1 “trapdoor” mandolin banjo, a lovely Weber A model, and a pristine Gibson A1 from 1918.
 If you frequent any of the Old Time music gatherings on the west coast, you’ll probably see Mark hunched over his mando-banjo, matching licks with the fiddles.

 Speaking of Old Time music, Mark also plays five string banjo, but not well enough that you’d notice.